School of Journalism and Mass Communication

 Grade Mode: Standard Letter

-This course emphasizes projects that allow students to learn how to produce and display professional portfolios to enhance their employment opportunities.
+In this course students create and produce professional advertising portfolios by serving as copywriters and art directors as part of collaborative teams.
 Prerequisites: MC 3367 and MC 4333 both with grades of "C" or better.
 Corequisite: MC 4338 with a grade of "D" or better.

 Grade Mode: Standard Letter